pylelab/USalign/readme.txt

 to the lack of POSIX support on Windows, US-align natively compiled on Windows without WSL2 cannot parse gz compressed files.

+US-align is known to be compilable by g++ version 4.8.5 or later, clang++ version 12.0.5 or later and mingw-w64 version 9.3 or later.

 =====================
  How to use US-align
 =====================